-These are only a few of the possible projects you can work on at Harvard!
+These are just a few examples of past projects SPHEER students have worked on!
 Take a look at the faculty pages of the Earth and Planetary Sciences department for more ideas.
+Additionally, explore our Student Profiles page to see what previous SPHEER participants worked on!

 The nature of tectonic processes during early Earth history is still poorly understood.
 It is still not known when continents started forming and when plate tectonics commenced.
 Due to the higher heat flux from the mantle, plate tectonics may not even have been possible and other tectonic processes may have dominated.
 One problem in studying early Earth history is the scarcity of rocks older than 2.5 billion years ago (Ga) and the total absence of rocks older than 4.0 Ga.
 To understand the nature of the crust and crustal processes in deep time, the Drabon lab investigates the mineral zircon.
 Zircons are ubiquitous in felsic rocks and detrital zircons as old as 4.3 Ga have been found in sandstones.
 Their geochronology, isotope geochemistry, and trace and rare earth element geochemistry can help unravel the nature of the crust and tectonic processes during this time period.

-REU students will work in the Drabon lab to analyze 3-billion-year-old zircon.
-Students will apply a variety of imaging and analytical techniques to understand the genesis of zircons, draw conclusions about their source rock, and constrain crustal processes during the early Earth.
+Previously, REU students worked in the Drabon lab to analyze 3-billion-year-old zircon.
+Students applied a variety of imaging and analytical techniques to understand the genesis of zircons, draw conclusions about their source rock, and constrain crustal processes during the early Earth.

 Earthquakes serve as sporadic and important reminders that the Earth is in motion.
 While the shaking associated with earthquakes causes significant damage, these brief intervals of energy release are a byproduct of the slow build-up of elastic strain over decades and centuries.
 The central goal of work done in the Meade group is to integrate computational fault system models with geodetic observations of slow surface motions to characterize the present state and future activity of seismically active fault systems across the globe.

-REU students will have the opportunity to contribute to development of data and models that will help us forecast the locations and magnitudes of future earthquakes.
-For example, REU students will help construct digital fault representations, curate high-quality geodetic data sets, and work on the visualization of model results.
+Previously, REU students contributed to development of data and models that can help forecast the locations and magnitudes of future earthquakes.

 Stress within the Earth gives insight into its dynamic history.
 Tectonic plates impart substantial stress and their direction and strength are indicative of the dynamics of the plates.
 The Ishii group uses seismic recordings to investigate the stress distribution through “splitting” of seismic waves.
 Japan is an ideal location for this study for two reasons.
 It is one of most tectonically active regions, with a substantial number of earthquakes, both small and large.
 It is also one of the best monitored regions in the world.
 For example, the Hi-net seismic network consists of nearly 800 stations located almost evenly throughout Japan, providing high-quality seismic wave observations.